Chart Color Schemes

 Pearcedale features high concentrations of family households, with a higher-than-average median household size

 Family households account for 83.9% of all households, including 40.9% couples with children, 31.8% couples without children, and 9.1% single parent families.
-Non-family households constitute the remaining 16.1%, with lone person households at 15.1% and group households comprising 1.3% of the total.
+Non-family households make up the remaining 16.1%, with lone person households at 15.1% and group households comprising 1.3% of the total.
 The median household size is 2.9 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households